jeffreytse/jekyll-jeffreytse-blog/_posts/2023-06-15-the-frameworks-for-effective-product-design-sense.md

 users, the better you can define the problem and solve for those who need it the most.
 It might be helpful to start with a framework to get the right structure set to your audiences.

+The 3 key elements of product sense:

+- Empathy
+  - This is how the user is likely to react
+  - Keys
+    - Cognitive Biases
+    - Behavioral Economics
+    - Psychology Literature
+- Domain Knowledge
+  - This approach gives us an advantage over them
+  - Keys
+    - Customers
+    - Competition
+    - Technology
+    - Books
+    - Online resources
+    - Podcasts
+    - ...
+- Creativity
+  - Here's a novel solution to this hard usability problem

 The key traits you should be aware: